sarahbonnin/CRG_RIntroduction/conditional.md

 # Matrix
 mymat <- matrix(rnorm(800),
         nrow=50)

-# Loop over rows of mymat and print row if the median is > 0
+# Loop over rows of mymat and print row if its median value is > 0
 for(i in 1:nrow(mymat)){
 	# extract the current row
 	rowi <- mymat[i,]